smaxshashi/flightProject/README.md

 Description: Flight Reservation

-'Flight Reservation' is Spring boot + Microservices based Java EE application that helps in booking flight tickets.
+'Flight Reservation' in Spring boot that helps in booking flight tickets(MMT like)

 Tools used: